rancher/docs/docs/how-to-guides/advanced-user-guides/cis-scan-guides/configure-alerts-for-periodic-scan-on-a-schedule.md

 The CIS Benchmark application supports two types of alerts:

 - Alert on scan completion: This alert is sent out when the scan run finishes.
-The alert includes details including the ClusterScan’s name and the ClusterScanProfile name.
+The alert includes details including the ClusterScan's name and the ClusterScanProfile name.

-- Alert on scan failure: This alert is sent out if there are some test failures in the scan run or if the scan is in a Fail state.
+- Alert on scan failure: This alert is sent out if there are some test failures in the scan run or if the scan is in a `Fail` state.

-:::note Prerequisite:
+:::note Prerequisite

 Before enabling alerts for `rancher-cis-benchmark`, make sure to install the `rancher-monitoring` application and configure the Receivers and Routes.
-For more information, see this [section](https://rancher.com/docs/rancher/v2.6/en/monitoring-alerting/configuration/).
+For more information, see [this section.](monitoring-alertincis-scans/configuration)

 While configuring the routes for `rancher-cis-benchmark` alerts, you can specify the matching using the key-value pair `job: rancher-cis-scan`.
-An example route configuration is [here](https://rancher.com/docs/rancher/v2.6/en/monitoring-alerting/configuration/receiver/#example-route-config-for-cis-scan-alerts).
+An example route configuration is [here.](monitoring-alertincis-scans/configuration/receiver/#example-route-config-for-cis-scan-alerts)

 :::